 MARGARET & LOU SCHWARTZ BUTTERFLY GARDEN HOLOCAUST MEMORIAL

-The Butterfly Project originated at the San Diego Jewish Day School.
+The Butterfly Project originated at the San Diego Jewish Academy.
 It was inspired by the film documentary Paper Clips and a poem, The Butterfly, written by Pavel Friedman, a young man who died in the Auschwitz concentration camp.